gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 ### Create the basic file structure

 First, create the basic file structure that will contain the module reference.
 In this guide, you will create a module named `serverless-api` which contains the reference to the `terraform-aws-lambda` module.
-This approach is taken to allow you to define a module once, then use it in many environments and regions, while keeping the amount of copy-and-paste work to a minimum.
+This enables you to define the module once and utilize it in many environments and regions.

 In this guide, we will use `example` as the name of the environment.
 In a real-world environment, this might be `dev`, `staging`, `production`, or any other name.